AndyBitz/fontmon/readme.md

 # fontmon

-An ease to use _fontmanager_ made with electron.
+An easy to use _fontmanager_ made with electron.

 ## Usage